Chapter 1:

 At that moment, I used all my remaining brain power to attempt forming a connection between the Mathematics grad course and puzzles.
 I failed.

 “Who are you, exactly!?
 Alan Turing, perchance!?”, I asked, almost wrathfully.
-Someone, so filled to the brim with endless potential, decided on a course that will, most certainly, alter the course of her life, on a whim.
+Someone, so filled to the brim with endless potential, had decided on a course that would, most certainly, alter the course of her life, on a whim.
 That was hard for me to fully comprehend.

-However, upon closer inspection, I realized this girl might be better than me at following my own personal philosophy, regardless of how much thought she put into it.
+However, upon closer inspection, I realized this girl might have been better than me at following my own personal philosophy, regardless of how much thought she put into it.

-The Sun shone brightly— I avoided looking at her to hide my indignant self.
-I asked myself, as soon as I could, when exactly I had started projecting my necessity of achieving greatness on Rio’s potential futures.
-Surely, that was a big subject in her household after graduating high school— and there I was, putting even more pressure on top of her decision.
+The Sun shone bright — and I avoided looking at Rio to hide my indignant self.
+I'd rather go blind for staring at the Sun.
+I then asked myself — as soon as I could gather my thoughts — when exactly I had started projecting my need of greatness on Rio’s potential futures.
+Surely, that was a big subject in her household after graduating high school — and there I was, putting even more pressure on top of her decision.
 She could have been doing anything, but there she was: hanging out with me, having ice cream and walking along the shoreline.

-So, there we were, sacrificing our thermal comfort in exchange for an experience together.
+So, there we were, sacrificing our thermal comfort in exchange for experiencing the world together.

 And… A camera?